jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 This would display the bare minimum of my map, but I also wanted to be able to interact with it, so I would need to add `onClick` and `onHover` events.
 This can be done fairly easily by building on D3's generated path.

 At this point, it was also time to think about how I wanted to store and move data around between components.
 I didn't have a large amount of data; I had only visited a handful of prefectures and for each location, only another handful of pictures to display.
-I decided to stick to the basics and just create an array to hold the names of the each location I had been to.
+I decided to stick to the basics and just create an array to hold the names of each location I had been to.

 ```jsx
 const visited = ["Tokyo To", "Kyoto Fu", "Osaka Fu", "Fukuoka Ken", "Nara Ken", "Aichi Ken"]